Disengagement Theory

 Lack of Central Task

-A central task such as a career or raising family (not necessarily exclusive of each other) dramatically changes with age.
-Events such as retirement and children moving out lead to loss of a central task, demanding the discovery of new areas for fulfillment.
+A central task, such as a career or raising a family (which are not necessarily exclusive of each other), dramatically changes and evolves with age.
+Significant life events, including retirement and children moving out, often lead to the loss of a central task, demanding individuals to discover new areas for fulfillment and personal growth in this new phase of life.

 Decreased Ego Investment or Object Cathexis